michaels2533/swe-2-5-solo-project_palette-picker/README.md

 This data is organized as an object of objects.
 This is a common strategy!
 Each object represents the data for an individual palette.
 The key to access each object is the object's **universally unique id (uuid)**.
 That `uuid` is also stored inside of each object.

-Though its a bit overkill for this project, it is a good practice to use UUIDs to organize data.
+Though it's a bit overkill for this project, it is a good practice to use UUIDs to organize data.
+In particular, it makes finding and deleting individual entries much more efficient.
 To generate your own UUID values, we'll use the `uuid` npm package:

 ```bash
 npm i uuid